Magyartanulas/magyartanulas.github.io/comparisons.md

 The word `mint` is used in linkage between nouns, when it is used with the comparative, it translates to than.

 * Gyorsabb vagyok, mint egy golyó! - (I'm faster than a bullet!)
-*
-*

-The `-nél,-nál` case can be used for comparisons instead of `mint`.
-Recall from earlier:
+* Jobb adni, mint kapni. - (It is better to give than to receive.)

-> Ennél nincs lehet jobb a világon.
+* Ennél nincs szebb a világon. - (There is nothing more beautiful in the world than this.)

+As you saw, `mint` can be substituted for the `-nél,-nál` case.

 *insert challnge **Az acél nehezebb a tollnál**